actions-marketplace-validations/pdreker_elastic-ingest-test-action/README.md

 ### `elastic_host`

 The hostname where elasticsearch can be reached.
-If using a service container this is the name of the service specified in your workflow file (also se example).
+If using a service container this is the name of the service specified in your workflow file (also see example).
 Defaults to `elasticsearch`.

 ### `elastic_port`